Porter84/frontend/code_quality.md

 **13. How often do you refactor code?
 What are the reasons which force you to refactor code?**

-**14. Imagine the situation that you come to an existing project and see no coding guidelines established there and see issues coming out of this.
-What would you do?**

-**15. Exactly what kind of documentations did you create for your project?**
+**14. Exactly what kind of documentations did you create for your project?**